cyber-dojo-retired/runner-stateful/README.md

 - - - -

 # run
-For the avatar with the given avatar_name, in the kata with the given kata_id:
+For the avatar with the given avatar_name, in the kata with the given kata_id, removes the deleted_filenames, saves changed_files, runs cyber-dojo.sh
-  * removes the deleted_filenames
-  * saves changed_files
-  * runs cyber-dojo.sh
 - parameters
 ```
   image_name         eg "cyberdojofoundation/gcc_assert"